greyhats13/ols_platform/infastructure/gcp/modules/network/vpc/README.md

 # Google Cloud VPC Terraform Module

 This module provides Terraform configurations for creating a VPC in Google Cloud Platform (GCP) with the necessary configurations for GKE clusters.
-It sets up a VPC, subnetwork, router, Cloud NAT, and custom routes.
+It sets up a VPC, subnetwork, router, and Cloud NAT.
 ## Overview

 - Creates a VPC in GCP.
 - Configures a subnetwork within the VPC with CIDR ranges that vary based on the environment (`var.env`).
 - Sets up a router for the VPC.
 - Configures Cloud NAT for the VPC.
-- Creates custom routes to internet gateway for the VPC.

 ## Usage